jupyter-book/jupyter-book/docs/tutorial/execution.md

 ---

 :::{note} Goals and prerequisites
-**Goals**: This tutorial covers how to take advantage of MyST features and customizability to execute computational content with your MyST build.
+**Goals**: This tutorial covers how to take advantage of MyST features and customizability to execute computational content with your Jupyter Book build.

-**Prerequisites**: This assumes you've completed [](./quickstart.md) and have MyST installed locally, as well as a local version of the [MyST quickstart content](https://github.com/jupyter-book/mystmd-quickstart).
+**Prerequisites**: This assumes you've completed [](../start.md) and have Jupyter Book installed locally, as well as a local version of the [MyST quickstart content](https://github.com/jupyter-book/mystmd-quickstart).
 :::

 ![](#lookout-for-tutorial-actions)